Most Popular Drinks in the World: Top 12 Ranked (2026)

 Tea Popular Drinks in the World

-Turkey leads in per capita consumption, where tea is a central part of daily life and social gatherings, often served in tea houses and garden settings.
-Other major tea-consuming countries include Ireland, the United Kingdom, and Iran.
+Turkey leads in per capita tea consumption, where tea is central to daily life and social gatherings.
+China and India are the world's largest tea producers, while other major tea-consuming countries include Ireland, the United Kingdom, and Iran.

 Coffee Most Popular Drinks in the World